Over 50,000 mattresses are disposed of daily in the United States. Yes! 50,000! That’s equivalent to the weight of 800 adult elephants.

 An example of intelligent incorporation of economic benefits into actionable policies can be found at the Ellen MacArthur Foundation.
 They are one of the premier organizations pushing for a transition from a linear economy to a circular economy.
 A linear economy produces products, consumes them, and then disposes of them.

 Simply put, the circular economy is “anything that isn’t the linear economy” (Steven Roberts, Sustainability Strategy and Marketing at Dell).
 In a linear economy, little thought is put into design, manufacturing, and usage to maximize cradle-to-cradle resource stewardship.
 A circular economy disrupts this wasteful system.
-Plaine Products is just one example of how a company can disrupt the linear economy.
+Plaine Products is just one example of how purpose-driven and mission-driven companies can disrupt the linear economy.

 If you’ve never heard of the circular economy, you will over the next few years.
 It’s one of the largest shifts in economic policy since capitalism first emerged from under feudalism.